Something to Smile About

 The education program is a combination of classroom lectures, hands-on lab and clinical activities, along with numerous service learning opportunities.
 The program is demanding and quite rigorous in the scope and depth of study.
 Individuals who are strong in the biological sciences and human anatomy, have good dexterity, attention to detail and possess critical thinking skills are excellent candidates for a career in Dental Hygiene.
 Upon graduation, students must successfully complete the National Dental Hygiene Board Exam, the Central Regional Board Exam and then obtain a license in the state they wish to practice.
 Dental Hygiene is a very competitive program.

-Additional Program Information is available from this webpage on the left-hand side including the Admissions Process for the programs, Program Faculty Information, and other important program related information.
+Additional Program Information is available from this webpage on the right-hand side including the Admissions Process for the programs, Program Faculty Information, and other important program related information.
 Please review all of the program information on the Program Admissions link.
 This is a professional education program and you will be expected to display personal responsibility and understanding of the requirements of the program and profession.
 If you still have additional questions, please attend a program information session and learn more about applying to the program and what types of jobs this education can lead towards.

 Program Information Session